niksilver/board-game-framework/docs/server.md

   When a new client joins it gets its hub from the superhub.
   When a client disconnects it tells the superhub.

+## Client initialisation

+When the client starts it announces itself to the hub, and waits for either a initial queue of messages or an error.
+In the event of an error the websocket connection fails.
+Otherwise the websocket connection is created and the client starts its send and receive goroutines.

 ## Message flow

-Flow of messages (e.g. from the end user) is strictly (i) into the client's receiveExt goroutine,
+After client initialisation, the flow of messages (e.g. from the end user) is strictly (i) into the client's receiveExt goroutine,
 (ii) into the hub's receiveInt goroutine,
 (iii) into the client's sendExt goroutine.